thebigby10/thebigby10/README.md

 ### Hi there 👋
 My name is Asif.
-I'm currently studying in Islamic University of Technology(IUT) in CSE depertment on Software Enginerring Programme.
+I'm currently studying in Islamic University of Technology(IUT) in Software Engineering.
 It's nice to meet you.😄

 <!--